mikemckanna/mikemckanna/README.md

 - 💞️ I’m looking to collaborate on content creation tips to help be more effective.
 - 🐋 Connect with me https://www.linkedin.com/in/michaelpmckanna/

+Visit my company site for new posts, insights, and engagement opportunities https://www.adno-llc.com/

 ## My core philosophies - Tenants for success in an ever-evolving technological world:
 1. **"No pressure.
 No diamonds."** [Thomas Carlyle](https://en.wikipedia.org/wiki/Thomas_Carlyle) Nothing good comes without challenges - embrace them and learn from them.
 They will only make you better.